Composite Fillings

 Natural Teeth Colored Restorations & Fillings

 Old amalgam fillings are unattractive and contain mercury, which can be hazardous to your health.
-Dr. Frahm restores the health of your teeth using non-toxic solutions like composite, ceramic, and porcelain.
+Dr. Frahm restores the health of your teeth using natural dental fillings made of biocompatible materials such as composite, ceramic, and porcelain.
 If you have amalgam fillings and restorations over 10 years old, now is a good time to replace them.
+At Dr. Frahm’s clinic, we provide the following composite treatments:

 With today’s state-of-the-art materials, Dr. Frahm creates beautiful and healthy restorations to keep you smiling for a lifetime.